 - We will notify consumers, nominated persons and other parties of hearings and Orders as soon as practicable.

 - The office will be attended from 9.00 am to 5.00 pm each business day.

 - Our staff will identify themselves by their preferred name when answering phone calls.

 - Enquiries will be attended to promptly and the enquirer will be treated fairly, reasonably and with courtesy.

-- Email enquiries to the general Tribunal email will be acknowledged on receipt and will be responded to within two business days.
-Where your request cannot be finalised within two business days you will be advised of the expected time frame for resolution.
+- Email enquiries to the general Tribunal email will be acknowledged on receipt and will be responded to within 2 business days.
+Where your request cannot be finalised within 2 business days you will be advised of the expected time frame for resolution.

 - If it is not possible or appropriate to assist a person making an enquiry, we will provide referral information regarding agencies that may be able to assist.

 The Mental Health Tribunal welcomes feedback and complaints which provide us with the opportunity to monitor, review and improve our services.

 You can contact us to provide feedback or make a complaint.